“Doctored in mathematics I could have been a don

 Turing was gay and didn’t care who knew it.
 Tick.

 Turning inadvertently inspired work by fellow national treasures the Pet Shop Boys.
 Tick.

 Turing died in Wilmslow, where I had family until recently.
 Tick.

 Cremated at Woking Crematorium, where I have family.
 Tick.

-But finally in the 21st Century Turing’s legacy has been become the stuff of legend, of posthumous pardon and soon, he will be honoured as the first known LGBT figure on the face of a British banknote, with the £50 note — the Bank Of England’s highest value banknote (albeit one not often seen by the wider public) — going into circulation today.
+But finally in the 21st Century Turing’s legacy has been become the stuff of legend, of posthumous pardon and finally, he has been honoured as the first known LGBT figure on the face of a British banknote, with the £50 note — the Bank Of England’s highest value banknote (albeit one not often seen by the wider public) — going into circulation today.
 Very apt.

 Moreover, in February 2019, Turing was crowned the Greatest Person of the 20th Century in a BBC poll voted by the public, beating off stuff competition from heavyweight icons like Muhammad Ali, Nelson Mandela, Pablo Picasso and David Bowie.

 And talking of Team PSB, there’s also their impressively ambitious A Man From The Future, an orchestral pop biography in eight parts for electronics, orchestra, choir, and narrator, that focuses on key episodes of Turing’s life and work.
 Of course, the irony is that had Turing lived in the future, that part of his story would not have had such a tragic outcome.